 A CDP or Customer Data Platform is a software that collects customer touchpoints and interactions with your product or service from various channels and sources.
 It aggregates all this data from multiple sources to create a unified profile of each customer.

 A CDP integrates data from various sources to form a unified database.
-This covers everything from internal customer relationship management (CRM), data management platform (DMP), and transactional systems to website and e-commerce behavioral data.
+This covers everything from internal customer relationship management (CRM), data management platform (DMP), and transactional systems to website and e-commerce behavioural data.

 A CDP typically aggregates data from a combination of first-, second-, and third-party sources.
 First-party data is data collected about your own customers from your website, app, social media, surveys, and other offline sources.
 First-party data typically includes information such as:

 First-party data is one of the most valuable kinds of data, and most importantly, it can be collected for free.
-As long as you have your customers’ consent, your company owns the data and can use it to create personalized experiences or target customers with relevant ads.
+As long as you have your customers’ consent, your company owns the data and can use it to create personalised experiences or target customers with relevant ads.

 Third-party data is first-party data collected by another source’s customers and purchased.
 In comparison, third-party data is purchased from companies that don’t have a direct relationship with customers, like data providers that aggregate customer information to sell on global data platforms.